How much do you know about final salary pension transfers?

 The decision to transfer a final salary (defined benefit) pension is a big decision and one that shouldn’t be taken likely.
 It is a subject that received considerable media coverage in 2017 due to the unusually high transfer values on offer to holders of defined benefit (DB) pensions.

 What are final salary pensions?

 Frequently described as a ‘gold plated’ pension, defined benefit pensions are increasingly rare as fewer employers offer them, and those schemes that remain are often shut to new members.
 Despite being so highly sought after, many holders of DB pensions have been tempted to transfer their final salary scheme into a defined contribution pension scheme.
-This decision isn’t only due to a high transfer value but also so a pension holder can benefit from pension freedom (link to blog article) which isn’t available to DB holders.
+This decision isn’t only due to a high transfer value but also so a pension holder can benefit from pension freedom which isn’t available to DB holders.
 This means that funds can be invested or withdrawn as desired after the age of 55.

 What should I consider?

-- Are your children included in your scheme?
+- Include your children in your scheme?

 Will I need advice?

-If the pension transfer value is over £30,000 then the law requires you to seek independent financial advice before the transfer can be made.
+If the pension transfer value is over £30,000 then the law requires you to seek financial advice before the transfer can be made.
 However it can be worth getting advice even on smaller transfer values as the decision will have a big impact on your future.
 Research from Royal London in 2017 found the number of transfers out of final salary pension schemes on the rise.
 Transfer values were substantial with an average transfer value lying between £250,000 and £500,000.